Siri’s poor performance has opened iOS to every AI assistant from Alexa to Watson

 One of the most confusing stories of the past several months was Amazon’s mid-January announcement that Alexa — its digital assistant — would “soon” come to Alexa, its iOS app.
 Until recently, iOS users could merely use the Alexa app to set up Alexa devices, but the app didn’t include assistant functionality.
 A sub-$50 Echo Dot was Amazon’s cheapest Alexa entry point.

 At the end of January, Amazon quietly enabled the Alexa assistant to be used inside the free iOS app.
-Now iPhone, iPad, and iPod touch users can access Alexa’s gigantic collection of Skills just by speaking into their devices.
+Now iPhone, iPad, and iPod touch users can access Alexa’s gigantic collection of skills just by speaking into their devices.
 Like every other AI assistant except Siri, you need to have the iOS app open to make requests.
 Limited Alexa support is now also found in Amazon’s classic, eponymous shopping app.

-This month, the standalone iOS Alexa app added the ability to make land line-style phone calls in the U.S., Canada, and Mexico, a feature that’s found in some Echo devices.
+This month, the standalone iOS Alexa app added the ability to make landline-style phone calls in the U.S., Canada, and Mexico, a feature that’s found in some Echo devices.
 For Apple users, this means that an iPad or iPod touch previously limited to FaceTime calls can now reach people via telephone, as well.
-The iOS app still has its issues, particularly when you’re trying to set up clock photo faces for the recently-released Echo Spot, but the added Alexa assistant and calling functionality is pretty great.
+The iOS app still has its issues, particularly when you’re trying to set up clock photo faces for the recently released Echo Spot, but the added Alexa assistant and calling functionality is pretty great.

-It’s also worth noting that Amazon’s shopping app has historically flexed the company’s AI muscles in a variety of ways.
+It’s also worth noting that Amazon’s shopping app (above) has historically flexed the company’s AI muscles in a variety of ways.
 Amazon was one of the first apps to use AI to identify products using iPhone cameras, enabling customers to order items they found in stores, and voice searching functionality has been built into the shopping app for a while.
 Apart from helping Amazon to improve the purchasing experience for its customers, these features haven’t been much of a direct threat to Siri, but they’ve demonstrated that Apple isn’t the only “simple experience”-focused tech company out there.

 Google Assistant and Lens